Svida Alisjahbana is the chief executive of the Femina Group, a leading women’s and lifestyle publishing house in Indonesia founded by her father.

-Before the debut of Femina, there were few modern women’s magazines in the country.
-Existing publications were more like guides run by men on how women should serve the family.
+Before the debut of Femina, there were few modern women’s magazines in the country; existing publications were mostly male-run and instructed on how women should serve the family.
 Alisjahbana’s father set up Femina and doubled as a photographer, while her aunt Mirta Kartohadiprodjo was the first editor.

 Alisjahbana began her career at the Femina Group as a commercial director, responsible for working on strategic initiatives, such as branching out on multi-digital platforms, which would drive growth and set a future path for the group.